blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 ### Avoiding Traps and Pitfalls

-The perfectly flat structure might be on a maximum energy point and unable to snap out of it because the gradients for the torsions are all calculated to be zero.
-Are we at a peak or in a valley?
+The perfectly **flat** structure might be on a **maximum** energy point and unable to **snap out of it** because the gradients for the torsions are all calculated to be zero.
+Are we at a **peak** or in a valley?

 ### Breaking The Symmetry

-Let’s simply set the torsions to 5˚ away from flat and then let the calculation run.
+Let’s simply **set** the torsions to 5&deg; away from flat and then let the calculation run.
 I will also set `NSTEP=100` in the `$STATPT` group of settings.
 The original value was `20` and the calculation was stopping at 20.
-If we stop on a count rather than when we find the stationary point we won’t be at the optimized destination.
-NSTEP should be set so that the calculation cannot take too long but I’m not worried about that here.
+If we stop on a count rather than when we find the stationary point we won’t be at the optimized **destination**. `NSTEP` should be set so that the calculation cannot take too long but I’m not worried about that here.

 I’m going to do the same with the *s-trans* conformer as well.
-In that calculation we had set the `4,3,2,1` torsion to 180˚ and it had remained there.
-We will tweak all the torsions by 5˚ here as well.
+In that calculation we had set the `4,3,2,1` torsion to 180&deg; and it had remained there.
+We will **tweak** all the torsions by 5&deg; here as well.

 Here in {numref}`Butadiene_125` is the new input file for the *s-cis* conformer…